My husband and I have recently started looking for a new house.

 The process is exciting.

-I love getting on realtor.com, checking out all the listings, seeing what’s available, imagining what our life will be like when we move.
+I love getting on my phone, checking out all the listings, seeing what’s available, imagining what our life will be like when we move.
 (I’m totally dreaming of a dedicated office space with bright, white walls, indoor plants, and a ridiculous number of huge, open windows.)

 But… it’s also leaving me feeling pretty guilty too.